 Despite this sad state of maternity rights in the U.S., it is possible to stay at home while keeping a foot in the career world.
 To accomplish this, it can help to find a remote job with scheduling flexibility.

-Luckily, it’s getting easier and easier to find work at home jobs for moms.
+Luckily, it’s getting easier and easier to find remote jobs for moms.
 While you can search remote job boards for work at home jobs for moms, you might have a better chance of getting hired with one of the six job-matching sites below.

 6 sites that match you with work at home jobs for moms